hungnguyen10897/Public-Code-Repositories-Analysis/installation_guide.md

 ## Step 5: Airflow Pipelines

 ### 5a: Installing Apache Airflow
-**Note**: You can skip this part if you use your own Airflow installation
+**Note**: You can skip this part if you use your own Airflow installation, this guide uses Apache Airflow 1.10.11

 Make sure you are using Python 3 and corresponding `pip`

 ```
 export AIRFLOW_HOME=[YOUR_AIRFLOW_HOME]
 python -m pip install -U pip
-pip install apache-airflow
+pip install apache-airflow==1.10.11
 ```

 Change some Airflow configurations, in file `$AIRFLOW_HOME/airflow.cfg` find and change the following configurations: